zang-cloud/zang-java/README.md

 ### InboundXML

 InboundXML is an XML dialect which enables you to control phone call flow.
-For more information please visit the [Zang InboundXML documentation](http://docs.zang.io/aspx/inboundxml).
+For more information please visit the [Avaya CPaaS InboundXML documentation](http://docs.zang.io/aspx/inboundxml).

 ##### <Say> Example